Miles for Migraine Cleveland 2019 Results

 This weekend was the Miles for Migraine walk/run/just relax event in Cleveland.
 My home town!!
 Last year was the first year and this year I wanted to step up my fundraising and team efforts.
 Wow, did it pay off!

 I will fully admit that I’m not the best at asking for money or participation.
 I get shy and don’t like to pressure people when it comes to my cause.
 The reality is, I like to model my advocacy efforts and hope that others fall in line.
 This is NOT the best strategy for fundraising and even my own team reminded me that it’s ok to ask.
 I mostly advertised the event through my website and social media.
-I sent reminders when there were early entry and codes for discounted registration.
+I sent reminders when there were early entries and codes for discounted registration.
 Next year, I plan to reach out to more via email and possibly reach out to businesses or places that provide therapies for migraine and headache disorders to participate or donate.

 Luckily, my team got involved.
 My team reached out to work and friends via an altered fundraising letter provided by Miles for Migraine.
 With each letter, my team members wrote how the race would benefit those living with migraine and how my disease has affected their lives.
-My husband, dad and my friends have all been touched by migraine by being in my life.
+My husband, dad, and my friends have all been touched by migraine by being in my life.
 The response was overwhelming and I’m so thankful that they saw the need to donate to our team’s efforts.

 Miles for Migraine Cleveland 2019